maxardito/ontranet/docs/about.md

   <img src="../plots/pca_mfcc_plot.png" alt="MFCC plot" width="400">
 </p>

 The plot shows quite a bit of overlap between the four classes.
 While much of this overlap is a result of the dimensionality reduction, I figured that we could do a better job separating the feature space by leveraging structural invariance across each feature vector's temporal dimension, instead of just relying on mean features.
 Thus, I decided to use a transformer in order to encode positional relationships across time for each splice's features, since patterns will most certainly arise based on the contour of each of these features across time.
 The transformer is thus a great way to encode this contour across time using self-attention.
-After encoding and pooling the features as tokens, the network passes them through a fully-connected classifying layer with four neurons, each representing one of the stem classes.
+After encoding and pooling the features as tokens, the network passes them through a fully-connected classifying layer with four neurons, each representing one of the source classes.

 ### Training